-- Age an NN or NC athlete may be designated for classification review at a particular age (i.e. following puberty once growth has ceased) as determined by the classification panel in accordance with sport-specific athlete evaluation standards.
-Once the evaluation is conducted by an appointed U.S. Paralympics and/or USA Archery national classification panel the athlete's status will revert to its previous state (NN or NC). - Athletes with an NR designation may only be protested ONE (1) time relative to the designated Sport Class they are assigned.
-If an athlete is reviewed by a protest panel and reassigned an NR status, they will be designated by an asterisk () in the USA Archery national sport classification database notating that they cannot be subject to additional protests.
+- Age a confirmed athlete may be designated for classification review at a particular age (i.e. following puberty once growth has ceased or no older than 20 years of age) as determined by the classification panel in accordance with sport-specific athlete evaluation standards.
+Once the evaluation is conducted by an appointed USA Archery national classification panel the athlete's status will revert to its previous state (C). - Athletes with an C designation may only be protested ONE (1) time relative to the designated Sport Class they are assigned.
+If an athlete is reviewed by a protest panel and reassigned an C status, they will be designated by an asterisk () in the USA Archery national sport classification database notating that they cannot be subject to additional protests.

-National Confirmed (NC): The athlete has been evaluated at a minimum of TWO (2) appearances by a national classification panel as appointed by USA Archery.
-Athletes with NC status may not be classified again nationally.
+• An athlete who has been evaluated at a minimum of TWO (2) appearances by a national classification panel as appointed by USA Archery.
+Athletes with C status may not be classified again nationally.
 The athlete may be classified internationally by World Archery.
-The NC athlete may request a National Review if there has been a medically documented change to their impairment.
+The NC athlete may request a New Classification if there has been a medically documented change to their impairment.

 National sport class status pertains to national classifications only.
 Athletes wishing to obtain an international classification must follow the respective World Archery rules and undergo classification evaluation by an international panel [there is no transfer of national sport class and sport class status to international sport class and sport class status].
-Once an athlete has undergone international classification evaluation, they may NOT undergo national classification evaluation for their respective sport.
+Once an athlete has undergone international classification evaluation, they may NOT undergo national classification for their respective sport.